-Written notification of the results will be made from the Drug Testing Coordinator to the student-athlete, head coach, Director of Athletics, compliance administrator, sport administrator, sport athletic trainer, Director of Sports Medicine and the supervisor of sports medicine.
+Written notification of the results will be made from the Drug Testing Coordinator to the student-athlete, head coach, Director of Athletics, compliance administrator, sport administrator, sport athletic trainer, Director of Sports Medicine, and the supervisor of sports medicine.
 Parents/legal guardians will also be notified.
 Appropriate counseling and/or treatment will be determined and carried out.
-Immediate suspension from 10% of that team's regular season competitions will occur immediately (see Table 2).
-If the suspension cannot be completed during the current competitive season, or if the second positive occurs while the student-athlete is not in competition, this suspension will be carried over/enforced during the next season of competition.
-Cost of attendance aid will be reduced by 50% for the next three (3) monthly scholarship checks.
+Loss of 75% of the next earned academic incentive award will occur.
 Continued regular drug testing will occur for a period of one (1) calendar year, at which time the student-athlete will return to random selection for institutional drug testing.